 Iron Maiden’s ‘Run To The Hills’ appears on the new Cottage Mixtape ‘CABIN FEVER‘

 Iron Maiden (ironmaiden.com) have released another beer in conjunction with Robinsons Brewery (robinsonsbrewery.com) from the UK, entitled Sun And Steele.
-A couple months ago, we reviewed another one of Iron Maiden’s Trooper beers and we were rather impressed.
-This new beer, however, is an entirely different “beast” as it were and the Samurai-Eddie illustrations on the can should be an clear cut indication of what to expect.
-It’s an east meets west affair as Sun And Steele is uniquely a sake lager.
+A couple months ago, we reviewed another one of Iron Maiden’s Trooper beers and were rather impressed.
+This new beer, however, is an entirely different “beast” as it were and the Samurai-Eddie illustration on the can should be a clear cut indication of what to expect.
+It’s an East meets West affair as Sun And Steele is uniquely a sake lager!

 As written on the can:

 “Iron Maiden and Robinsons Brewery bring you Sun And Steel.
 Sun And Steel is a double-fermented pilsner with a crisp refreshing taste and sake like notes.
 The sixth beer from Iron Maiden vocalist and Robinsons Brewery, this project was over two years in the making, blending creative thinking, British brewing excellence and Japanese sake yeast to create a truly unique beer.
 Kanpai!”